ppy/osu-wiki/news/2020-19-11-mappers-report-september-october.md

 ## <a id="rc-changes"></a>Ranking Criteria Changes

-As every month, we're here to show you the latest changes made to the ranking criteria!
+As with every month, we're here to show you the latest changes made to the ranking criteria!

 ### All Modes

-- **[Unofficial cuts/mixes must be specified](https://osu.ppy.sh/community/forums/topics/917043)**: This rule aims to add new metadata standardization rules so that it's easier to identify unofficial cuts of songs.
+- **[Unofficial cuts/mixes must be specified as `(Cut Ver.)`](https://osu.ppy.sh/community/forums/topics/917043)**: This rule aims to add new metadata standardization rules so that it's easier to identify unofficial cuts of songs.
 - **[Clarify the usage of hybrid set custom difficulty names](https://osu.ppy.sh/community/forums/topics/1136261)**: This change aims to add clarity to the existing rule on handling custom difficulty names in mapsets with multiple modes.
 - **[Cleaning up the unmapped audio guideline](https://osu.ppy.sh/community/forums/topics/996498)**: This rule has been adjusted a bit with some discussion along with being moved to a guideline as there are clear exceptions stated in it, making it more suitable as a guideline.